InfinityHack3r/InfinityHack3r/README.md

 ----

-- 🔭 I’m currently working on [Ansible Playbooks]https://github.com/InfinityHack3r/Ansible)
+- 🔭 I’m currently working on [Finv.py](https://github.com/InfinityHack3r/finv.py)

-- 🌱 I’m currently learning Vagrant, Docker containerisation and Kubernetes
+- 🌱 I’m currently learning Python, Docker containerisation and Kubernetes

 - ❓ Ask me about anything related to Redhat Linux, Unity, Blender, Ansible or Circuit board design

-- 💼 Currently an Specialist electrician
+- 💼 Currently transition to a Technical support officer position

-- 💼 Seeking a new job in the IT field as a Linux administrator
+- 💼 Formaly a Specialist electrician

 - 🏫 Enrolled in a bachelor of information technology

 - 📫 Site https://vastness.one